-Rum, mint, and lime juice are a great combination of flavors.
-Just think of the Mojito.
-The result is sour, herbal, and very refreshing.
-It is a delicious drink that’s an all-time favorite for many.
-And even though usually one should not mess with the classics, sometimes tweaking a traditional recipe can end up being something outstanding.
-And the Old Cuban is a perfect example of this.
+Rum, mint, and lime juice are a great combination of flavors, as we all know from the Mojito Cocktail.
+When mixing these three ingredients, the result is sour, herbal, and very refreshing.
+It is a delicious drink that's an all-time favorite for many.

-Having been created by Audrey Saunders, one of New York’s bartending legends, the Old Cuban respects its roots.
-Traditional Mojito ingredients like Rum, mint, fresh lime juice, and sugar (simple syrup) build the drink’s foundation.
-But the Old Cuban is a more sophisticated drink.
-That not only shows in the ingredients but also in preparation and presentation.
-The cocktail gets double strained to make sure all mint leave-particles are filtered out and then topped with some delicate and bubbly Champagne.
+That does not only show in the ingredients but also in preparation and presentation.
+The cocktail gets double strained to ensure all mint leave-particles are filtered out and then topped with some delicate and bubbly Champagne.

 History of the Old Cuban cocktail